Trading Card Maker

 Directions for this activity:

-- Instruct students on how to navigate to the website for creating Trading Cards.
+- Instruct students on how to navigate and fill out the trading card template.

 - Students enter their name or designated identification.
 The teacher then models how to enter information and select a format for the card.